-The Foundation will award two-year fellowships for 2025 law school graduates, outgoing judicial law clerks, and LL.M. candidates who want to work in the public interest.
-The FAQs below provide general information about the Skadden Fellowship and our application process.
-Please do not hesitate to reach out if you have additional questions or would like to discuss your specific project proposal.
+The Foundation awards two-year fellowships for law school graduates, outgoing judicial law clerks, and LL.M. candidates who want to work in the public interest.
+Please do not hesitate to reach out if you have questions or would like to discuss your specific project proposal.

 Eligibility